-A patient who is only seeking a slight revision, or revisions that are concentrated on the bridge of the nose, and no or only minor revisions desired for the tip of the nose, may be recommended to undergo the more subtle changes of a closed rhinoplasty operation.
+A patient who is only seeking a slight revision, or revisions that are concentrated on the bridge of the nose, and little to revisions desired for the tip of the nose, may be recommended to undergo the more subtle changes of a closed rhinoplasty operation.

 Choosing the Right Plastic Surgeon for Your Rhinoplasty

 Now that you have considered whether or not rhinoplasty is right for you, let’s ask an even more important question: who is the right doctor for your specific needs?
 Your facial surgeon must exude a trustworthiness so that you can ask him or her anything that’s on your mind before you set foot in the exam room.